zcy83821448/DirText/README.md

 ## 📝 Changelog

+### v4.0
+- **Multi-format Simultaneous Export** — Export to TXT, CSV, XLSX, and/or JSON in a single operation
+- **UI Optimizations** — Small UI improvements for a smoother experience
+- **Export Performance** — Faster and more efficient export processing

 ### v3.9
 - **Search** — Added a search box above the preview window to quickly find files
 - **Right-click to Copy Path** — Moved copy-path action from left-click to right-click context menu in the preview